iTwin/itwinjs-core/docs/core/learning/RpcInterface.md

 Briefly, here is how it works:
 * Frontend/client
-  * iModelJs on the frontend assigns a unique ActivityId value to an RpcIntereface call.
+  * iModel.js on the frontend assigns a unique ActivityId value to an RpcIntereface call.
   * It puts this value in the [X-Correlation-ID](https://en.wikipedia.org/wiki/List_of_HTTP_header_fields) HTTP header field, to ensure that it stays with the request as it passes through communication layers.
 * Backend
-  * iModelJs on the backend gets the ActivityId from the HTTP header.
+  * iModel.js on the backend gets the ActivityId from the HTTP header.
   * RpcInvocation passes the ActivityId to RpcInterface implementation methods.
   * RpcInvocation and all the async methods in the backend work together to make the ActivityId part of the context in which backend methods are called.
   * Calls to the Logging manager also occur in this context, and so the Logging manager gets the ActivityId from the context and adds to the logging messages as metadata using a Bentley-standard "ActivityId" property id.